SohailaDiab/365-Days-of-AI/Week-2/Day-3/Day-3.md

 - In the **predict** function, we take the body of the **request** as json, which contains the customer info we will use as features.
 - Return the **response** also as a json.
 This contains the prediction.

-However, when we run this, we will get an error:
+**However, when we run this, we will get an error:**

 ![image](https://user-images.githubusercontent.com/70928356/205276787-ea412705-de73-4b22-80f8-e30601555281.png)

-This happens if we directly run predict.py since a browser is sending a GET request, but it says 405 meaning the method is not allowed.
+- This happens if we directly run predict.py since a browser is sending a GET request, but it says 405 meaning the method is not allowed.

-The allowed method is post, since in the predict.py file we typed `@app.route('/predict', methods=['POST'])`.
+- The allowed method is post, since in the predict.py file we typed `@app.route('/predict', methods=['POST'])`.

-We need to send a post request and from the browser it's not easy.
-So we will do it in a notebook instead.
+- We need to send a post request and from the browser it's not easy.
+So we will do it like this <a href="https://github.com/SohailaDiab/365-Days-of-AI/blob/main/Week-2/Day-3/predict-test.ipynb">notebook</a> instead.

+**We might also get response `500`**.
+This means that the server encountered an unexpected condition that prevented it from fulfilling the request.

+This could be because there is a problem with the response.
+In our case, it happened because the result wasn't able to be converted to JSON.
+NumPy bool and float cannot be interpreted by JSON, so we first convert them to normal python bool and float.